 Lauryl is a coop member focused on worker support and operations in ABC.
 Over the past ten years, she has learned and practiced cooperation in a range of roles from regional organizer with student coops to bicycle messenger in a delivery coop to coordinator in retail grocery coops.
 She has also worked as a trained peer advisor providing research, technical assistance, and facilitation to solidarity economy groups.
 Formative experiences in workplace organizing, queer self-defense training, farming, food service, and disaster response shape her approach to the project of creating structures we can live in.

 Despite years of advanced coursework in school, Maia spent a long time thinking she didn’t have the same kind of mind as people who were “good at” math, economics, and finance.
 It took her a while, but once she realized that there could actually be a lot of creativity and joy in working with numbers, she decided to make a career of it.

-Challenges ensued (for example, living under capitalism), but Maia is thrilled to be a candidate at ABC where she is committed-with sensitivity, curiosity, and humility-to building a new financial world that is colorful and nurturing.
+Challenges ensued (for example, living under capitalism), but Maia is thrilled to be a member at ABC where she is committed-with sensitivity, curiosity, and humility-to building a new financial world that is colorful and nurturing.

 María Teresa López

 María Teresa is an emeritus member of A Bookkeeping Cooperative.
 She is an experienced entrepreneur bringing a powerful combination of a lifelong commitment to social justice together with hard financial, managerial, and administrative skills rooted in 40 years of experience.
 She studied accounting in her native Honduras and has lived in the New York metropolitan area since 1991.
 Maria Teresa brings the same spirit of fearlessness, dedication, and precision to all of her work, which has ranged from running her own Spanish language magazine to working as a bank loan officer to consulting with small businesses.
 Maria Teresa is also a cooperative trainer in the NYC Network of Worker Cooperatives Training Collective.